breatheco-de/content/src/content/lesson/instalar-pyenv-windows.es.md

 ---
 description: >-
-  Learn how to install Pyenv on Windows effortlessly!
-Discover step-by-step instructions and master your Python environment today!
+  Learn how to effortlessly install Pyenv on Windows!
+Master your Python environment with our step-by-step guide.
+Discover the process now!
 ---